 Although softening is a type of water treatment, it isn’t the same as filtration.
 Similarly, while some water filtration systems may target minerals, they use different processes and aren’t considered softening solutions.

-Explore water softening systems for your home.
+Explore water softening solutions.

 Processes